How to Sell Brewed Loose Tea

 Selling tea as tea-for-two has several real benefits.
 The benefits are, (1) tea-for-two allows you to charge for at least 4 to 7 cups not just one; (2) the pot will inherently stay warmer longer than a cup because it has a larger volume to surface area than a single cup; (3) the server is not busy refilling gratis portions; (4) you can vastly expand on the kinds of teas and blends that you can offer because the vast majority of teas available are loose; (5) furthermore ounce for ounce the exact same tea is cheaper bought loose than pre-bagged and (6) loose tea is more environmentally friendly than bags.
 The main drawback is that the infuser must be emptied into the trash or recycling bin and then the pot and infuser has to be cleaned.
 But, if you use an electric dishwasher this becomes a much easier proposition.

-For the retailer we have loose tea in silvered tins.
-We can package in 8 fl. oz. tins and in 16 fl. oz. tins.
-The smaller tin can hold between 0.75 ozs. and 2.5 ozs. of loose tea depending in the bulk density of the particular tea.
+We also can package in 8 fl. oz. tins and in 16 fl. oz. tins.
+The smaller tin can hold between 0.75 ozs. and 4 ozs. of loose tea depending in the bulk density of the particular tea.
 The larger tins can hold between 1.6 ozs. and 6.0 ozs.
 The tin’s cap has a pliable interior plastic ring to ensure a seal so that freshness is protected.
+We can package with or without an internal heat-sealed poly bag.
 The cap is shrink wrapped to prevent tampering.

 Most of what we call “tea” comes from a single species namely “Camellia sinensis.”
 Types of teas from this plant differ either by the region of the world in which they are grown, the method of processing or both.
 Generally, there is a two step process in making tea.
 After being picked the first step is to allowed the tea to wilt and oxidize; this is followed by a second heating (drying) step.
 Sometimes the leaves are rolled prior to the oxidation step.
 Natural enzymes in teas leave left to wither in storage causes oxidation and heating deactivates the enzyme effectively halting oxidation.
 Teas from this plant all contain caffeine and must undergo a decaffeination process if “caffeine-free tea” is the desired result.
 Chai tea is a variant of tea where spices are added to impart additional dimensions of flavor.
 The variations are almost as broad at the number of herbs and spices available.
 As an unintended consequence other properties, often considered healthful, are imparted to the tea from the spices that are added.
 Other “teas” such as Rooibos (aka Red Bush), chamomile, mint, lemongrass, Yerba maté or dandelion come from various other plant sources.
 These are also considered “teas” simply because they are steeped for their flavor components in hot or boiling water.